 Since the beginning of Passenger’s Foundational partnership with the Divino Niño producer group in 2018, we have had a focused goal: to increase our customer base for a wide representation of the different types of coffees that the group produces each year in the interest of offering a fair price for as meaningful a percentage of their total harvest as we can, across all quality grades, on an on-going basis.

-This particular release, a community lot highlighting the Pink Bourbon variety, is the first time that a coffee from Divino Niño has been presented on Passenger’s Education Lot menu.
-It represents another application of the general approach we continue to pursue: striving to develop a deeper sourcing partnership by presenting a diverse spectrum of beautiful coffees, across all areas of our menu, that offer our customers and guests an increasingly nuanced portrait of this highly accomplished coffee farming community.
+This particular release, highlighting the pink bourbon variety from producer Adriana Gonzalez in Divino Niño, represents another application of the general approach we continue to pursue: striving to develop a deeper sourcing partnership by presenting a diverse spectrum of beautiful coffees, across all areas of our menu, that offer our customers and guests an increasingly nuanced portrait of this highly accomplished coffee farming community.

 The precise genetic lineage of the Pink Bourbon variety has, as far as we know, not been conclusively established.
 Some have posited that there are multiple ‘strains’ of Pink Bourbon that may be somewhat distinct from each other and offer significantly different cup profiles.
 What we can say, at least anecdotally, is that a healthy percentage of the most spectacular Colombian coffees we have tasted recently have been Pink Bourbons.
 At its best, the variety offers a deep sweetness, piquant acidity, and floral/fruity qualities that support initial evidence indicating that Pink Bourbon is closely related to some sort of Ethiopian landrace variety.

-This community blend, composed of small amounts of Pink Bourbon that members of the Divino Niño producer group delivered to the Osito purchasing point, offers a unique opportunity to taste a Divino Niño variety selection alongside our Divino Niño Foundational lot (an example of a “field blend” or mix of different varieties).
+This lot offers a unique opportunity to taste a Divino Niño variety selection alongside our Divino Niño Foundational lot (an example of a “field blend” or mix of different varieties).
 Enjoying both of these lots side by side affords a comparative exploration of plant genetics that is core to the vision of Passenger’s Education Lot menu.